wippyai/local/readme.md

 - No internet required except for AI model access
 - Local SQLite database for data storage
 - Offline knowledge base operations

+## Frequently Asked Questions

+### What is Wippy?

+Wippy is an integrated application platform where you can change and replace approximately 99% of the codebase from inside Wippy itself at runtime.
+It's a complete application operating system designed for AI agents to live, develop, and improve within a unified system.

+### Can Wippy work completely locally?

+Yes, Wippy can work completely locally on your machine.
+When working locally, Wippy does not collect any information or statistics from your installation.
+All your data remains on your computer.

+### Do I need to know programming to use Wippy?

+You don't need to be a programmer to work with Wippy, but having a structured approach is helpful.
+Wippy is designed to be accessible to non-technical users through its AI agent interface.

+### How do I start using Wippy effectively?

+Start small with simple tasks.
+Begin by exploring the interface and uploading your first file or creating a basic project.
+Don't try to handle complex projects all at once - use an iterative approach starting with a research phase and testing connections step by step.

+### What file types does Wippy support?

+Wippy supports documents (PDF, Word, PowerPoint), images (JPG, PNG, GIF), and text files.
+In this alpha version, document processing happens through our cloud service, but the content is not retained after processing - everything is stored locally.

+### Can Wippy integrate with external services?

+Wippy connects to LLM model providers based on your configuration and can integrate with anything that has an API or create APIs for other platforms to connect to it.
+We will provide modules for Discord, Slack, and other integrations in future releases.

+### Is Wippy scalable for team use?

+While this build is intended for personal use on your personal machine, the same agent architecture is used in production for multiple organizations.
+If you're interested in team-based or commercial use of Wippy, please contact [Spiral Scout](https://spiralscout.com).

+### What makes Wippy different from other AI frameworks?

+Wippy is not just an application framework - it's a fully integrated application operating system designed for agents to live, develop, and improve within a unified system.
+All of this runs within a single binary.
+The closest comparison would be a mix between BabyAGI and Erlang OTP, specifically designed for AI agents with a governance pipeline on top.

+### Will Wippy receive updates?

+On every application start, we check for recent modular updates and install them for you.
+We don't update your application state or custom builds - those remain yours.

+### Can I run Wippy on Linux or Raspberry Pi?

+Yes, you will be able to use Wippy on Linux, though it will be packaged differently than the current version.
+You can also run Wippy on a Raspberry Pi.
+The memory consumption for headless applications is within a few hundred megabytes.

 ## Issues and Support